×

 Facilitate frontline engagement and participation in risk identification and reporting with a user-friendly interface, AI chatbots, recommendations on duplicate or semantically similar risks or issues, etc.

-Case Study: A Prominent European Financial Institution Strengthens Risk Awareness, Agility, and Resilience with MetricStream
+How MetricStream Equipped a Prominent European Financial Institution Strengthens Risk Awareness, Agility, and Resilience

 A leading European financial institution was struggling with its manual approach to operational risk management.
 It established a new department for risk prevention and compliance and sought to build an integrated risk management program, strengthen responses to emerging technology risks, and improve risk management efficiency.